Coat of arms of Oldenburg

-The coat of arms of Oldenburg is the coat of arms associated with the state of Oldenburg, a county, duchy and then grand duchy that existed between 1101 and 1918.
+The coat of arms of Oldenburg is the coat of arms associated with the state of Oldenburg, a county, duchy, and then grand duchy that existed between 1101 and 1918.
 The arms are often associated with the parts of the House of Oldenburg that ruled the state.

 History

 The coats of arms used by the rulers of Oldenburg changed considerably over time.
-Lines of the house of Oldenburg began using a coat of arms in the 12th century.
-The ruling counts increased this in accordance with personal preference and political calculations over time.
+The lines of the house of Oldenburg began using a coat of arms in the 12th century.
+The ruling counts increased in accordance with personal preference and political calculations over time.